Tips for Surviving the Holidays by Psychic Karina

 Just say "No".

 If you feel that holiday festivities will be too much for you and you'd like to simply stay to yourself, that's OK too.
 Let family and friends know.
 It's a good idea to make sure someone checks in with you periodically during the day.
+Those who love you will respect your boundaries.

 Standing in Your Power